openhive-network/hive/programs/blockchain_converter/README.md

 * This conversion tool currently does not support `https` protocol and chunked transfer encoding in API node responses
 * Last irreversible block for the [TaPoS](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#transaction-as-proof-of-stake-tapos) generation is always taken from the first of the specified output nodes

+#### `iceberg_generate`
+`iceberg_generate` works just like [`block_log_conversion`](#block_log_conversion) plugin, but converts only a given range of blocks, generating required information in order for converted operations to work, like creating non-existing accounts, posts (comments), etc.

+There are basically 3 stages of the iceberg conversion:
+1. Preparing blockchain for the conversion:
+  - Waiting for more than 1 witness to appear in the blockchain
+  - Updating properties of the witnesses to maximalize generated blocks size and set lowest possible account creation fee
+  - Waiting for the properties to be applied
+2. Collector stage:
+  - Collecting dependent accounts and comments and creating them
+  - Testing if there is enough supply
+3. Conversion stage:
+  - Converts blocks and transmits them to the output node

+Notes:
+- Transaction expiration time is always set to half of the maximum expiration time, instead of the formula mentioned in the [`node_based_conversion`](#node_based_conversion)
+- Iceberg conversion requires creating treasury accounts and forcing some internal `hived` logic.
+That is why **blockchain converter with `iceberg generate` plugin MUST be configured under cmake using option `-DHIVE_CONVERTER_ICEBERG_PLUGIN_ENABLED=ON`**

 ### Multithreading support
 Signing transactions takes a relatively large amount of time, so this tool enables multithreading support.
 By default, it uses only 1 signing thread.
 If you want to increase this value, use the `jobs` option and specify the number of signing threads.